Myat-Min-Khant/Face-Mask-Detection/README.md

     sudo python3 live_webcam.py -s "path of output  your frame(extension with mp4 or avi)" -c

- Note,"-c" confidence is the face detection of possible point rectangle.By default, -c is 0.5.However,you can adjustable for this point like 0.169 or 0.4.For example, -c 0.169 or 0.4 and anyother you can play around for this confidence value.If you are interesting to confidence of face detection!
+ Note,"-c" confidence is the face detection of possible point rectangle.By default, -c is 0.5.However,you can adjustable for this point like 0.169 or 0.4.For example, -c 0.169 or 0.4 and anyother you can play around for this confidence value.If you are interesting to the confidence point  of face detection!
 Check Out  this https://www.researchgate.net/publication/3845479_Comparison_of_confidence_measures_for_face_recognition paper.

  # License